Ephemeral Rollups are All you Need: Introduction

 \subsection{Outline}

 In the upcoming sections, \ref{s:scalability} and \ref{s:components}, we introduce a performant and scalable SVM-based framework for FOC games and Autonomous Worlds.
-We dive into some of key features, notably its scalability and the efficient re-use of resources and on-chain components.
-For an overview of the emerging gaming frameworks and their limitations refer to Appendix \ref{a:emerging-framework}.
-For an overview of the commonly adopted scalability solutions and their limitations and tradeoffs refer to Appendix \ref{a:scalability}.
+We dive into some of key features, notably its scalability and the efficient reuse of resources and on-chain components.
+For an overview of the emerging gaming frameworks and their limitations, refer to Appendix \ref{a:emerging-framework}.
+For an overview of the commonly adopted scalability solutions and their limitations and trade-offs, see the Appendix \ref{a:scalability}.